zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 ## Basic customization

-Consumers will expect you to support simple changes to your component out of the box.
+Consumers will, however expect you to support simple changes to your component out of the box.
 For example, it is common for any interactive element to support a `disabled` prop.

 ### Functionality changes
 These affect the way your component behaves.
 Think carefully about what changes you want the consumer to make.
 You may not need to support functionality changes for simple components, but it might make sense for complex components
 - Use your black box representation to identify the functionality changes needed.
 - For each functionality change identify if it is the responsibility of the component to implement or that of the consumer.
+	- for example, do you take in a `style` prop or expose a series of props such as `fontcolor`, `padding`, etc. and allow the component to decide how each are expressed?

 ### Style changes